 We’ve been hearing forever that there need be more women in the C-Suite.
 Tiny baby steps have gradually been pushing this into becoming a reality.
 But maybe it will finally happen… in 2030.
-I know, that sounds like a very long time to wait for women who have only seen microscopic changes, but 27 companies have now put it into a pledge to reach gender parity by that time.
-It seems like a lofty goal since only a mere 19% of top executive positions are currently held by women.
+I know, that sounds like a very long time to wait for women who have only seen microscopic changes.
+But 27 companies have now put it into a pledge to reach gender parity by that time.
+It seems like a lofty goal.
+Only a mere 19% of top executive positions are currently held by women.

-CEOs from Bank of America, Linked In, Coca Cola, American Electric Power, Nordstrom, and Newmont Mining Corporation have agreed to set goals and hold themselves accountable with regular progress reports.
+CEOs from Bank of America, Linked In, Coca Cola, American Electric Power, Nordstrom, and Newmont Mining Corporation have agreed to set diversity hiring goals.
+They will hold themselves accountable with regular progress reports.

 A recent Gallup study of 800 business units from 2 companies in different industries showed that business units that are more gender diverse have better financial outcomes.
-A study done by Catlyst, (a non profit organization focused on workplace inclusion) on gender diversity on boards, showed that “on average, companies with the highest percentages of women board directors outperformed those with the least by 66%.”
+A study was recently done by Catlyst, (a non profit organization focused on workplace inclusion).
+It was on gender diversity on boards.
+It showed that “on average, companies with the highest percentages of women board directors outperformed those with the least by 66%.”

-Another smart business move they will be implementing is to evaluate the women executives based on their performance and impact on the company and promote accordingly.
+Another smart business move they will be implementing is to evaluate the women executives based on their performance.
+They’ll also base their impact on the company and promote accordingly.

 The idea for Paradigm for Parity originated from several female executives who were tired of the snail pace of women advancement in the C-Suite.
-They came up with a plan to eccelerate the pace and enlisted other male and female executives to join them.
+They came up with a plan to accelerate the pace.
+Then they enlisted other male and female executives to join them.